jvuger/StarbucksProject/README.md

 transcript.json - records for transactions, offers received, offers viewed, and offers completed

 ## Summary of the results
-After (quite long) data exploration and preprocessing, four models were used to predict whether an offer sent to a customer will be successful or not.
-Metrics used were accuracy, precision, recall and F1 score, appropriate for such classification problem.
-Models used were Logistic Regression, Decision Trees, Random Forest and k-Nearest Neighbors, and results are as follows.
-Decision Tree and k-Nearest Neighbors are best performers, with accuracy of 81% and 80%, and F1 score of 78% and 77% respectively.
+All models seem to be quite close in observed metrics.
+Decision Tree and k-Nearest Neighbors are best performers.
+Logistic regression has even slightly higher precision than the winner, so in this case not one single model is (far) superior to all others.

 My blog post with a more detailed discussion can be found [here](https://medium.com/@josip.vuger/starbucks-capstone-challenge-508e9a90caad).